francois-gm/go-kabk-y1/2025-2026-Y1A/11 - 20260504 - Assignment time/README.md

 - *A website you like* (Billie)

-## Tutorial: web extension, inject HTML elements and add functions to the page (1h30)
+## Tutorial: web extension, JS toggler (1h)

-- CreateElement, innerHTML.
-- Create a click function that hides text when clicked on it.
+- add a CSS class to the document's body on click

-## Individual talks, browser extension (2h30)
+## Individual talks, browser extension (2h45)

 See spreadsheet